sampie777/obs-scene-timer/README.md

 * `obsAddress` (string) (default: `ws://localhost:4444`): holds the full address of the OBS websocket server.
 This server can be on any computer in the same network of even over internet, as long as it can be reached by the obs-scene-timer application.
 * `obsPassword` (string) (default: `<empty>`): the password needed to connect to the OBS websocket. **Note**: this isn't yet implemented, as we wait for the next release of `obs-websocket-java`.
+* `obsReconnectionTimeout` (milliseconds) (default: `3000`): if connection with OBS failed or is lost, OBS Scene Timer will try to reconnect to OBS after this time in milliseconds.

 _Application color settings_